Indo-Fijians: Arrival under the indentured system

 The colonial authorities promoted the sugar cane industry, recognising the need to establish a stable economic base for the colony, but were unwilling to exploit indigenous labour and threaten the Fijian way of life.
 The use of imported labour from the Solomon Islands and what is now Vanuatu generated protests in the United Kingdom, and the Governor Sir Arthur Hamilton-Gordon decided to implement the indentured labour scheme, which had existed in the British Empire since 1837.
-A recruiting office was set up especially around Calcutta and the South, West and North later, especially a lot in rural village areas in different farming regions, land and areas.
+A recruiting office was set up especially around Calcutta and the South, West and North, later, especially a lot in rural village areas in different farming regions, land and areas.

 The Leonidas, a labour transport vessel, disembarked at Levuka from Calcutta on 14 May 1879.
 The 498 indentured workers who disembarked were the first of over 61,000 to arrive from South and East Asia in the following 37 years.
-The majority were from the districts of eastern and southern provinces, followed by labourers from northern and western regions, then later south eastern countries, they originated from different regions, villages, backgrounds and castes that later mingled or intermarried hence the "Fijian Indian" identity was created.
+The majority were from the districts of eastern and southern provinces, followed by labourers from northern and western regions, then later southeastern countries.
+They originated from different regions, villages, backgrounds and castes that later mingled or intermarried, hence the "Fijian Indian" identity was created.
 The indentured workers originated mostly from rural village backgrounds.